bandprotocol/bandchain-docs/docs/data-tunnel/04-tunnel-messages.md

 ## **Withdraw from Tunnel**

-Anyone who has previously deposited **uBand** into a tunnel can withdraw their funds by broadcasting a `MsgWithdrawFromTunnel` message when needed.
+Anyone who has previously deposited **uband** into a tunnel can withdraw their funds by broadcasting a `MsgWithdrawFromTunnel` message when needed.

 > **Note:** If a withdrawal causes the total deposit in the tunnel to fall below the required minimum deposit, the tunnel will be automatically deactivated.